ewenchou/ewenchou.github.io/_drafts/gettings-started-with-ask.md

  > The Alexa Skills Kit is a collection of self-service APIs, tools, documentation and code samples that make it fast and easy for you to add skills to Alexa.
 All of the code runs in the cloud – nothing is on any user device.

-This post will walkthrough how to get started with Amazon ASK, setting up an example skill in AWS Lambda and connecting it with our Alexa device.
+This post will walkthrough how to get started with ASK, setting up an example skill in AWS Lambda, and connecting it with your Alexa device.

 ## Getting Started

-To get started with ASK, you will need to have a developer account with Amazon.
-This is super-easy (especially if you already have an Amazon account for shopping/apps/etc), you just need to visit the [Amazon Developers](https://developer.amazon.com) page and sign-up/activate an account.
+To get started developing with ASK, you will need an Amazon developer account.
+This is super-easy (especially if you already have an Amazon account for shopping/apps/etc), you just need to visit the [Amazon Developers](https://developer.amazon.com) page and sign-up/activate a free account.

-Next, click on *Apps & Services* in the navigation menu across the top of the page and then click on *Alexa* in the sub-menu.
-You will see two "Get Started" sections for *Alexa Skills Kit* and [*Alexa Voice Service*]({{site.baseurl}}/blog/2016/03/20/alexa-voice-service/).
+Once you're signed in, click on *Apps & Services* in the navigation menu across the top of the page.
+Then, click on *Alexa* in the sub-menu.
+You will see two *Get Started* buttons, one for *Alexa Skills Kit* and the other for [*Alexa Voice Service*]({{site.baseurl}}/blog/2016/03/20/alexa-voice-service/).

 ![01]({{site.baseurl}}/images/2016-03/amazon-dev-ask.png)

-We'll come back to the ASK page later after we've setup our AWS Lambda function.
+We'll come back to this page later after we've setup an Alexa skill as an AWS Lambda function.

 ## AWS Lambda

 Creating an Alexa Skill using Lambda is very easy.
-First you'll need to create an Amazon Web Services (AWS) account.
-Again, if you already have an Amazon account this is very straightforward and similar to the Developer Account you created earlier.
-Just visit the [AWS page](https://aws.amazon.com) and click on *Create an AWS Account*.
+First, you'll need an account with [Amazon Web Services (AWS)](https://aws.amazon.com).
+Click on *Create an AWS Account* and follow the instructions.
 If you already have an Amazon account, sign-in using your usual credentials.
-Read through and follow their instructions to get your AWS account setup.

 <div class="post-note">
-<b>NOTE:</b> Amazon will ask you for billing information.
+<b>NOTE:</b> As part of setting up an AWS account, Amazon will ask you for billing information.
 You should read through the details and decide whether AWS is the appropriate solution for you to host your Alexa Skills.
 You <b><u>do not</u></b> need to use AWS Lambda to create and host Alexa Skills.
-The getting started guide linked above has information on how to create your own web service/application for Alexa Skills so you can host it anywhere you want.
+Amazon provides <a href="https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service">information</a> on how to develop an Alexa Skill as your own web service.
 </div>

 Lambda provides a [free tier](https://aws.amazon.com/lambda/pricing/) that is more than adequate for my purposes.
 I don't expect any of my skills to be executed millions of times per month, nor will they consume a lot of compute time.

-Once you have signed into the AWS Console, make sure you have selected the *US East (N. Virginia)* region in the top-right corner of th epage because it is the only one that supports ASK right now.
+Once you have signed into the AWS Console, make sure you have selected the *US East (N. Virginia)* region in the top-right corner of the page because it is the only one that supports ASK right now.

 ![Lambda region]({{site.baseurl}}/images/2016-03/lambda-region.png)

 On the same page, you'll see all the AWS services listed.
-Near the top-right of the page you should see the *Compute* services.
-Click on the *Lambda* link to bring up your list of Lambda functions, and then click the *Create a Lambda function* button to get started.
+Near the top-left of the page you should see the *Compute* services.

 ![Lambda link]({{site.baseurl}}/images/2016-03/lambda-link.png)

+Click on the *Lambda* link and then click the *Create a Lambda function* button to get started.

 ### Step 1: Select blueprint

 Blueprints are predefined Lambda functions that help you learn how to create your own.
-There are a few ASK blueprints to choose from and you can type in *alexa* in the *Filter* field to find them.
+There are a few blueprints for ASK and you can type in *alexa* in the *Filter* field to find them.
 Click the *alexa-skills-kit-color-expert-python* blueprint to select it.

 ![Lambda blueprint]({{site.baseurl}}/images/2016-03/lambda-blueprint.png)